liningtonlab/isoanalyst/README.md

 #### 2. Feature lists

-Generic CSV tabular inputs minimally with `["ScanIndex", "RetTime", "Mz", "Intensity"]` column headers.
+Generic CSV tabular inputs minimally with `["Sample", "PrecMz", "PrecZ", "PrecIntensity", "RetTime", "ScanLowRange", "ScanHighRange"]` column headers.

+Working on MzMine2 import pipeline.

 ### Development and Testing

 To run the tests, you must first install dev dependencies `conda install pytest`.

+#### Data collection Recommendation

+Not supported for DDA.

+Either DIA with interleaved scans or MS1 only.